Edward Franko, stage director

 Contact

 Brampton, Ontario born Edward Franko has distinguished himself as one of Canada's most energetic and experienced stage directors.
 His career has also included stints as producer, artistic director, educator, actor and lyric tenor.
 Mr. Franko has been hailed for his vivid imagination and his unique interpretations of theatre, traditional and contemporary opera and musical theatre.
-He has developed a large operatic directing repertoire while working with Opera Anonymous, TrypTych, Opera York, Opera Mississauga, and many others.
-His innovative stagings have included successful productions of Menotti's The Consul, Menotti's The Medium, Stravinsky's The Rake's Progress; Puccini's Il Tabarro, Mozart's Cosi Fan Tutte, Puccini's La Boheme and Ashenasi's The Tell-Tale Heart.
+He has developed a large operatic directing repertoire while working with Opera Anonymous, TrypTych, Opera York, Opera Belcanto, Opera Mississauga, Westben Arts Festival Theatre, Southern Ontario Lyric Opera and many others.
+His innovative stagings have included successful productions of Menotti's The Consul, Menotti's The Medium, Stravinsky's The Rake's Progress; Puccini's Il Tabarro, Mozart's Cosi Fan Tutte, Fiddler on the Roof and Puccini's La Boheme.

 Mr. Franko has been instrumental in the formation and development of such groups as Songstar Productions, Opera Anonymous (where he acted as chairman of the board, managing director and production director) and TrypTych, a group he co-founded along with William Shookhoff and Lenard Whiting.
-With TrypTych, he has directed Poulenc's La Voix Humaine, Mihalovici's operatic version of Krapp's Last Tape, and Weisgall's operatic version of The Stranger.
-As well, he has directed the play Krapp Last's Tape by Samuel Beckett and the play The Stranger by August Strindberg.
+With TrypTych, he heads TrypTych Concert and Opera division.
+He has directed Poulenc's La Voix Humaine, Mihalovici's operatic version of Krapp's Last Tape, and Weisgall's operatic version of The Stranger.
+As well, he has directed the play Krapp Last's Tape by Samuel Beckett and the play The Stronger by August Strindberg.
 Mr. Franko directed and performed in Mahagonny Songspiel for Tryptych.
-He also acted as staging consultant for Beethoven’s Fidelio and the Canadian premiere of Hugo Wolf’s only opera, Der Corregidor.
-He directed many Orion House productions including Golden Moments in Opera and Music for the Soul.
-Mr. Franko also directed Opera Anonymous' English language world premiere of Joseph Quesnel's Lucas et Cecile at the Glenn Gould Studio which garnered rave reviews.
-He has directed the Canadian Premiere of Frid's The Diary of Anne Frank to critical acclaim.
-Recently for TrypTych, he directed and starred in the one-man opera Askenasi's The Tell Tale Heart.
-Mr. Franko directed Doolittle's Boiler Room Suite early in 2009.
-In the summer of 2009, he was on staff as stage director for Adamo's Little Women for Halifax Summer Opera Workshop.
-In early 2010, he directed the world premiere of Canadian composer Andrew Ager's Frankenstein for TrypTych.
-Mr. Franko also stage directs for the annual showcase for Pro Voce Studios in Toronto.

-Most recently, he made his successful European directorial debut with his original production of Frid's The Diary of Anne Frank at the Three Rings Festival in Prague, Czech Republic.
-As well, he stage directed Britten's The Beggar's Opera as part of the inaugural Summer Opera School in Chichester, Great Britain.
+He made his successful European directorial debut with his original production of Frid's The Diary of Anne Frank at the Three Rings Festival in Prague, Czech Republic.
+As well, he stage directed Britten's The Beggar's Opera as part of the Summer Opera School in Chichester, Great Britain.

-One of Mr. Franko's latest projects has been the Toronto International Chamber Music Festival, which made its debut in the summer of 2003, returned in 2004 and 2006..
-As producer, director and performer, he, along with his partners Lenard Whiting and William Shookhoff, have laid the groundwork for an annual music event of international stature.
+He helped spearhead the Toronto International Chamber Music Festival, which made its debut in the summer of 2003, returned in 2004 and 2006.
+As producer, director and performer, he, along with his partners Lenard Whiting and William Shookhoff, presented a series of original programs featuring artists from Australia, Austria, Germany, United States, Canada and England.

 As a professional tenor, Mr. Franko has many oratorio and opera roles to his credit.
 In oratorio, he has been heard in Messiah, Mozart's Requiem, Elgar's Coronation Ode, Haydn's St. Cecilia Mass and many others.
-His operatic roles include Lensky in Eugene Onegin, Charles Darwin in The Leviathan Hook (World Premiere), Charlie in Weill's Mahagonny Songspiel, the lead fowl in Doolittle's Charlie the Chicken, the role of the Protaganist in the one-man opera, Goro in Madama Butterfly, Askenasi's The Tell Tale Heart (A Canadian Premiere) and Luigi in Il Tabarro.
+His operatic roles include Lensky in Eugene Onegin, Charles Darwin in The Leviathan Hook, Charlie in Weill's Mahagonny Songspiel and the lead fowl in Doolittle's Charlie the Chicken.
 He has made many cabaret appearances in shows including Another Opening, Another Show, Life is a Cabaret, Heart Songs, Heart and Soulstice, Brush up Your Tenor, Holly Jolly Christmas Cabaret and many others.
-He has performed with the Canadian Opera Company, Opera Ontario, Opera Hamilton, Opera York, Opera Anonymous, Maritime Concert Opera and many others.
-Along with the co-artistic director of TrypTych, he has created and performed in the popular A Tale of Two Tenors, A Tale of Two Tenors Two and To Lucia with Love across Ontario.
-Most recently, he produced the Scottish Musical Extravaganza, The Glory of Scotland at Macmillan Theatre in Toronto as well as perfoming in it.
+He has performed with the Canadian Opera Company, Opera Ontario, Opera York, Opera Anonymous, Maritime Concert Opera and many others.